CYB3R-JUNKI3/VLADiK-BRUTAL-VR/README.md

 ## Controls
 - No change to game controls
-- If using the Crosshair mod, will appear when you aim
 - Left Thumb-Stick switches to D-Pad for menu's/Inventory
 - Optional plugin for Index Controllers by Markmon